-The following is an analysis of new emergency rules enacted by the California Judicial Council, courtesy of Ian Rambarran, Shareholder with Klinedinst PC, and Elliot Johnson, Associate, Klinedinst PC.
+The following is an analysis of new emergency rules enacted by the California Judicial Council, courtesy of Ian Rambarran, Shareholder with Klinedinst PC.
 Rambarran currently serves as California MBA Legal Issues Committee Chair.

 On April 6, 2020 the California Judicial Council enacted emergency rules amid the COVID-19 crisis.
 Among other things, the new rules apply to all unlawful detainer actions and judicial foreclosures.
 These rules remain in effect until 90 days after the Governor declares the COVID-19 state of emergency is lifted or the rules are repealed by the Judicial Council.
 A complete copy of the new emergency rules are available here:

 Unlawful Detainer Evictions